 “Never did, but it made for some fun that night,” Cass tells him.
 “It all feels like a dream.”
 Cass doesn’t feel like talking anymore and Tom rises and walks alone down the sidewalk as rain begins to fall.

-Halloween arrives with the usual display of bizarre and outlandish revelry.
-Nobody follows the rules, and school officials are glad at the end of the day when they can send a rowdy bunch on their way.
+Halloween arrives with the usual display of bizarre and outlandish revelry in the halls of the school.
+Nobody follows the rules, and teachers are glad at the end of the day when they can send a rowdy bunch on their way.
 Cass wishes the night were over too.
-Tom finds her in a back booth in the coffee shop.
+Tom finds her at coffee shop.

 “Can I join you Cass?” he asks.